intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ## Set up

-Kubeflow can be installed and deployed on many enivorments.
+Kubeflow can be installed and deployed on many environments.
 For today's tutorial we will focus on using Google, IBM, & Azure.
 The provided set up script is designed to be used within a Google Cloud Console instance, however you are free to modify it to run locally or do your own set-up.